6 Tips for Your Professional Development

 No because it requires change and we all know change is not easy.
 There is a good article written by Heidi Grant Halvorson, Ph.D. about why we don’t like change.
 Basically, subconsciously people associate change with unreliable.

-We get it.
+I get it.
 When you have people relying on you and your paycheck to feed them, changing careers is a scary thought.
 When you are barely making ends meet, the very idea of starting over is the last thing you can handle.

 But…what if on the other side of those fears lies a better life for you?
 We humans spend a lot of time at our place of employment.
 The average person spends 90,000 hours at work over their lifetime.
 Don’t you think you should spend that time doing something you find enjoyment out of?
 Life is not meant to live for your next day off.